-The Permian continues to be the prettiest girl in the room, and a quick look at the numbers shows you why.
+The Permian continues to be the prettiest girl in the room, and a quick look at the numbers shows you why they've remained so despite slowdown.
 Production from January to August increased by more than 35 percent over the same period in 2017, and operators in the Permian will likely see strong performance through the end of the year.
 Indeed, West Texas is looking as good as it ever has, but that doesn’t mean operators don’t worry about the future.
 With production at near-record levels, many are concerned that midstream transport providers won’t be able to keep pace—and the numbers back them up.
 Pricing differentials between Permian and Cushing/Gulf Coast ($5-15 per bbl) are already showing that takeaway capacity is insufficient to meet the region’s current production.

 Though it doesn’t attract headlines quite like it’s big brother out west, the Eagle Ford continues to be an attractive play for independent operators.
 About the Eagle Ford, Todd Abbot, Vice President of Resource Plays South for Marathon, recently said this: “[While other plays] are consuming free cash flow, [the Eagle Ford] is generating free cash flow.”
 And it’s not just Marathon that’s seeing success down south.
 Total oil production in the area increased 2 percent from July to August.